-The Company had previously presented its revenue by sales channel of Digital and Retail and by product category of Diapers and Wipes, Skin and Personal Care and Household and Wellness.
-In determining the appropriate categories to use to disaggregate revenue in accordance with the requirements of Accounting Standards Codification Topic 606, Revenue from Contracts with Customers, the Company had considered the information regularly reviewed by its CODM for evaluating its financial performance and making resource allocation decisions and the guidance to disaggregate revenue from contracts with customers into categories that depict how the nature, amount, timing, and uncertainty of revenue and cash flows are affected by economic factors.
+The Company previously presented its revenue by sales channel of Digital and Retail and by product category of Diapers and Wipes, Skin and Personal Care and Household and Wellness.
+In determining the appropriate categories to use to disaggregate revenue in accordance with the requirements of Accounting Standards Codification Topic 606, Revenue from Contracts with

+Customers, the Company had considered the information regularly reviewed by its CODM for evaluating its financial performance and making resource allocation decisions and the guidance to disaggregate revenue from contracts with customers into categories that depict how the nature, amount, timing, and uncertainty of revenue and cash flows are affected by economic factors.
 In 2023, the Company executed a broad-based Transformation Initiative with Brand Maximization as one of the Pillars designed to leverage the strength of the Honest brand.
-As part of its strategy to build the Honest brand, the Company's CODM is now evaluating the Company's financial performance and making resource allocation decisions across the Company's products as one brand of a portfolio of multiple products.
-As a result, in the first quarter of 2024, the Company decided to remove the disaggregation of revenue by product category to align with changes made to the Company's long-term strategy.
-The Company is now disaggregating revenue by direct-to-consumer and retail and third-party ecommerce customers.
+As part of its strategy to build the Honest brand, the Company's CODM is evaluating the Company's financial performance and making resource allocation decisions across the Company's products as one brand of a portfolio of multiple products.
+As a result, in the first quarter of 2024, the Company removed the disaggregation of revenue by product category to align with changes made to the Company's long-term strategy and began disaggregating revenue by direct-to-consumer and retail and third-party ecommerce customers.
 The change had no effect on the Company's results of operations or timing of revenue recognition.
+Presentation of disaggregated revenue by direct-to-consumer and retail and third-party ecommerce customers in prior periods have been modified to conform to the current period presentation.